nodejs/node/doc/api/esm.md

 }
 ```

-When an exports target condition object is provided like the above, the first
-matching key in the object that is supported by the current environment will
-be resolved.

 When resolving the `"."` export, if no matching target is found, the `"main"`
 will be used as the final fallback.